North Country Food Bank, Inc. relies on financial donations to accomplish our work.

 Who We Are and What We Do

 Last year, North Country operated programs that distributed over 7.4 million pounds of food to people in need.
-Most local charitable organizations in North Country’s service area, including food shelves, soup kitchens, homeless shelters, senior community centers, after school programs, and other charitable organizations, receive at least 50% of the food they distribute from North Country.
+Most local charitable organizations in North Country’s service area, including food shelves, soup kitchens, homeless shelters, senior community centers, after school programs, and other non-profits that serve those in need, receive at least 50% of the food they distribute from North Country.
 There are many agencies that receive 70%+ of their food from North Country, and some that receive 90%+ of their food from North Country.

 North Country has 11 full time employees, and one of the best pounds of food distributed per employee ratios in the nation.
 North Country also has more than 1,000 volunteers who provided more than 12,830 hours of service last year.
-North Country’s expertise is procuring excess food products and quickly distributing them to people in need.
-North Country has a staff with more than 66 years of experience in the food bank industry.
+North Country’s expertise is procuring excess food products and quickly distributing them to our agencies.
+Our staff has more than 66 years of experience in the food bank industry.